Jess Phillips: Online and email abuse

 Phillips is frequently targeted for abuse by anonymous users on social media.
 In 2015, she was subjected to rape threats on social media following her objections to International Men's Day.
 In May 2016, after campaigning against online bullying, Phillips said she received thousands of threatening or demeaning tweets within a 36-hour period, including allusions to rape.
 After she complained to Twitter and was told the tweets did not break its rules, she accused the company of "colluding" with her abusers.

 In response to the murder of Labour MP Jo Cox, in June 2016, Phillips stated that it "makes me want to fight harder".
 She wrote that they both regularly received online abuse and threats.
 In August 2016, she told The World at One on Radio 4 that a "panic room" was being installed in her constituency office which now has an alarm system, and that improved locks have been fitted at her home.

 In an interview with Stylist, published in October 2019, Phillips said of the hate she had experienced, "Fear and hatred can be the things that drive you.
 I don't always think of fear as a bad thing, it gives you fight-or-flight".

 In February 2025, a man was jailed for 28 weeks and made subject to a five-year restraining order, after pleading guilty to sending malicious emails to Phillips, Sadiq Khan, and a senior officer in the Metropolitan police.

 Personal life

 Phillips lives in Moseley and is married to Tom Phillips; the couple have two sons.
 Phillips employed her husband, previously a lift engineer, as constituency support manager until February 2019.

-In 2021, Phillips said that she had had the human papillomavirus in her 20s.
+In 2021, Phillips said that she had the human papillomavirus in her 20s.
 During a March 2022 debate on making a pandemic rule allowing at-home abortions permanent, Phillips spoke in favour and stated that she had also undergone an abortion years earlier.

 Phillips has appeared as a guest on the BBC satirical news show Have I Got News for You in June 2016, November 2016, May 2018, May 2019, May 2022, October 2022 and May 2024.
 On 10 December 2021, she presented an episode of the show.